pranshugaba/hugo-website/content/posts/moving-back-to-hugo/index.md

 Once I finished adding features to my site, I wrote a tutorial on game development: [Building an X and O game in Godot]({{< ref "building-x-and-o-using-godot/" >}}).
 It was a long article -- about 7000 words long -- and it was filled with notes, figures, and codefences.
 With a post this big, I was beginning to face performance issues.

 The site was taking too long to build.
 The initial build of the site would take more than 17 seconds to complete, and the server would take about 1.5 GB of memory.
-I found out that one of the main offenders for this was Tailwind.
+I found out that one of the main offenders was Tailwind.
 I switched Tailwind to JIT mode, and the startup build time reduced to 6 seconds.
-But this started increasing again as I added custom styling.
+But this increased again as I added custom styling.

 I could live with the long build times, but I also noticed issues on my website, especially on mobile.
 I had a dark theme toggler in my website, and toggling the theme on mobile was taking a good second or two, and was causing frame drops.

-Another issue I was facing was with prefetching.
+Another issue I was facing was related to prefetching.
 As I have mentioned before, Nuxt prefetches links, so when you click on an link, the page appears to load almost instantly.
-Once you click on a link, the page would load very quickly, but a lot of content would load after a while as the components hydrated.
-This caused a layout shift, which is annoying, distracting, and terrible experience for a user.
+While the page does load very quickly, it is not completetly rendered initially.
+A lot of content would load after a while as the components hydrated.
+This would cause a layout shift, which is annoying, distracting, and terrible experience for a user.
 I would rather the page take half a second to load, but it loads completely without any layout shift.

-The first time a user visits my site, they would have to download a big javascript bundle.
+Yet another issue with using generators such as Next and Nuxt is that the first time a user visits my site, they have to download a big javascript bundle.
 This greatly increases the total blocking time and the time to Largest Contentful Paint during a user's first visit, which is arguably the most important visit.

 I was missing the simplicity and speed of Hugo, so I decided to give Hugo another go.